emilyliza/practice_repo/README.md

 DOCGEN=https://s3-us-west-2.amazonaws.com/cart-pdfs/
 ```

-To run tests locally, we'll also need .env-test installed with a copy of the values above.
-However,
-use a test db when running tests at the tests clear out the entire contents to run tests from scratch.
-DOT NOT TEST ON ANY REAL DATA!!!!
-You can copy the above and simply change the MONGO_URI!

-MONGO_URI=mongodb://localhost:27017/chargeback-TEST

 ### Run the Application

 We have preconfigured the project with a simple development web server.
 The simplest way to start